 Established in 2006, this society named after UL's founder recognizes the critical role played by UL's technical staff in fulfilling our mission through the application of science, hazard-based safety engineering and data acumen.

-It serves as a celebration of UL's technical leadership and passion for the science of safety - a way to formally recognize those in our organization who have made a significant and sustained contribution to the advancement of safety science and safety engineering.
+It serves as a celebration of UL's technical leadership and passion for the science of states.

+leadership and passion for the science of safety

+- a way to formally recognize those in our

+organization who have made a significant and

+sustained contribution to the advancement of

+safety science and safety engineering.